skrey/yellow-extensions/features/release/README.md

 `create` = create if not exists
 `update` = overwrite if exists
 `delete` = delete if exists
-`careful` = only if not modified, e.g. for resource and layout files
+`careful` = only if not modified, e.g. for layout files
 `optional` = only if new installation, e.g. for content files

 ## Examples